Torrent Sculpin - Cottus rhotheus

 General Description

-The torrent sculpin is found only in the fast headwater streams of the Kootenai River drainage of northwest Montana.
+In Montana, the Torrent Sculpin is found only in the fast headwater streams of the Kootenai River drainage in the northwest portion of the state.
 As with all sculpins, it presents a somewhat grotesque appearance with its large head, huge pectoral fins, and bulging eyes.
-Sculpins have a very flattened hydrodynamic shape, which serves them well as they dart along the bottom between the cracks and crevices of rocks.
+Sculpins have a very flattened hydrodynamic shape, which serves them well as they dart along the bottom between the cracks and crevices of rocks (Montana AFS Species Status Account).

 Diagnostic Characteristics